seo search engine optimization agencyseo search engine optimization agencyseo search engine optimization agencyseo search engine optimization agency

 5. Protection Against Algorithmic Changes

 There’s a large portion of the SEO industry that’s constantly trying to trick the Google algorithm.
-And even those who are doing honest work are always looking for legal ways to take advantage of the system and improve search rankings.
+And even those who are doing honest work are always looking for legal ways to take advantage of the system and improve search engine rankings.

 There’s a constant “battle” between Google and the SEO world.